gravitational/teleport-plugins/fluentd-forward/README.md

 ### <a name="user"></a>Create user and role for access audit log events

-`teleport-fluentd-forward-role.yaml` would contain the following content:
+The generated `teleport-fluentd-forward-role.yaml` would contain the following content:

 ```yaml
 kind: user